Uberi/botty-bot-bot-bot/README.md

 If an plugin's `on_message` method returns a truthy value, all plugins after it will not have their `on_message` method called for that message - returning a truthy value stops message processing for the current message, representing that the message has been fully handled.

+Plugins can interact with messages easily using the `self.say` (say something) and `self.react` (react to a message) methods.
+In message handlers, the `self.respond` (respond to the most recent message) and `sely.reply` (react to the most recent message) methods can be used instead, which are a bit easier to use.

 ### API

 Plugins inherit a number of methods from the `BasePlugin` class: